Munir Said Thalib: Political activist career

-Munir was born into a family of Hadhrami Arab and Javanese origins, from Kathiri.
+Munir was born in Batu, East Java into a family of Mixed Hadhrami Arab and Javanese origins, from Kathiri.
 He studied law at Brawijaya University in Malang in the province of East Java, and later started off his career in 1989 as a legal aid officer in the East Java provincial capital, Surabaya.
 He became one of Indonesia's leading human rights campaigners and faced intimidation, including death threats.
-He accused the Indonesian military of human rights violations in East Timor and in the troubled provinces of Papua and Aceh, and accused them of running a criminal network involved in illegal tree logging and drug smuggling.
+He accused the Indonesian military of human rights violations in East Timor and in the troubled provinces of Papua and Aceh, and accused them of running a criminal network involved in illegal logging and drug smuggling.

 He once fractured his hand whilst saving an elderly labourer from being beaten by security officials.

 He founded the Commission for Missing Persons and Victims of Violence (KontraS).
 His last position was executive director of Indonesian Human Rights Monitor (IMPARSIAL), another Indonesian human rights NGO.

 In 2001, while he was investigating Kopassus's role in kidnappings, a bomb package was delivered to his house.